-The compiler is not allowed to split the data set in two parts below and above the threshold.
+The compiler must not split the data set in two parts below and above the threshold.

 When retrieving, for example, elastic scattering data, one should realize that it may also be worthwhile to retrieve total scattering, with energy below the threshold energy.